You might have read that I recently was overwhelmed and had to take a step back from the multitude of tasks that I put on my own to do list:

 1. Prioritize

 Put everything you need to do and accomplish on a piece of paper or in your bullet journal and write it down.
-The Brain Dump exercise might give you an idea on where to start.
+The Brain Dump exercise might give you an idea of where to start.
 Then, go through and find the top three things that you need to tackle first.

 2. One thing at a time